 Government: Government is by parliamentary democracy with a bicameral legislature.
 It consists of the Lower House of Representatives and a Senate (or the Upper House), both of which have seventeen members.
 All seventeen members of the senate are selected by the Governor General on the advice of the Prime Minister, Leader of the Opposition and the Barbuda Council.
 Elections are held not later than every five years.

 Last Election: 21st March 2018

-Media: Two daily newspapers – The Daily Observer & The Carib Times published in English.
+Media: Daily electronic newspapers – The Antigua Observer, Antigua News Room and Xpress Antigua published in English.
 Radio and television services are provided by Antigua and Barbuda Broadcasting Services (ABS).
-Other radio and/or TV stations are Observer Radio, Caribbean Radio Lighthouse (Baptist Mission), Radio ZDK (commercial), CTV, Entertainment Systems (US cable channels) and Flow (cable channels).
+Other radio stations are Observer Radio, Caribbean Radio Lighthouse (Baptist Mission), Liberty Radio ZDK, Pointe FM, Hitz FM, Vibz FM (commercial) etc. Cable TV providers are CTV, FLOW (cable channels) and Entertainment Systems (US cable channels).

 Post: A full postal service is available at the post office in St. John’s